 John S. Leonardo

-John S. Leonardo was sworn in as United States Attorney for the District of Arizona on July 3, 2012.
+John S. Leonardo was sworn in as the United States Attorney for the District of Arizona on July 3, 2012.

 Prior to his judicial service, Judge Leonardo served as an Assistant U.S. Attorney for the District of Arizona from 1982 to 1993 and for the Northern District of Indiana from 1973 to 1982, where he also served as the First Assistant U.S. Attorney from 1978 to 1982.
-From 1972 to 1973, Judge Leonardo was an Assistant State’s Attorney for Prince George’s County, Md.
+From 1972 to 1973, Judge Leonardo was an Assistant State’s Attorney for Prince George’s County, Maryland.
 He graduated from the University of Notre Dame in 1969 and from George Washington University School of Law in 1972.